Generic name: acetaminophen and tramadol [ a-SEET-a-MIN-o-fen-and-TRAM-a-dol ]

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
-Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
-If you have this type of reaction, you should never again take any medicine that contains acetaminophen.
+Stop taking acetaminophen and tramadol and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

-Stop using acetaminophen and tramadol and call your doctor at once if you have:
+This medicine may cause serious side effects.
+Stop using this medicine and call your doctor at once if you have:

 a light-headed feeling, like you might pass out;

-nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems--upper stomach pain, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes);

-Common side effects may include:
+Common side effects of acetaminophen and tramadol may include:

-stomach pain, constipation, loss of appetite;
+stomach pain, nausea, loss of appetite, diarrhea, constipation; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.